Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 7 Best Gaming TVs - Winter 2024 Reviews
+The Best Gaming TVs, Tested And Reviewed - Black Friday 2024

 Best 4k Gaming TVs

-If you're a competitive gamer looking for the best TV for playing video games, you'll want the best performance possible.
+Searching "best gaming TV 2024" will give you a ton of results, but it's easier to narrow down your options once you know what features to look for.
 Manufacturers have been trying to improve their TV gaming performance to compete with monitors in recent years.
-When evaluating how good a TV is for gaming, there are four main criteria to consider:
+When evaluating how good a TV is for gaming, there are certain criteria to consider.

-We've bought and tested more than 425 TVs, and below are our recommendations for the best overall gaming TVs you can buy.
-Also, check our picks for the best TVs for watching movies, the best PS5 TVs, and the best TVs for Xbox Series X, or you can vote on which ones you want us to buy and test.
-To learn more about the upcoming 2024 models, check out our 2024 TV lineup page.
+Below are our recommendations for the best overall gaming TVs you can buy.
+Also, check our picks for the best 120Hz TVs, the best PS5 TVs, and the best TVs for Xbox Series X, or you can vote on which ones you want us to buy and test.
+To learn more about the 2024 models, check out our 2024 TV lineup page.

 1. Best Gaming TV